GoogleCloudPlatform/compute-image-tools/export/README.md

 + -disk: disk to copy, on linux this would be something like '/dev/sdb', and on Windows '\\.\PhysicalDrive1'
-+ -bucket: GCS bucket to copy the image to
++ -gcs_path: GCS path to upload the image to, in the form of gs://my-bucket/image.tar.gz
-+ -out: (optional) what to call the resultant image file
++ -oauth: path to oauth json file fo authenticating to the GCS bucket
 + -licenses: (optional) comma deliminated list of licenses to add to the image
 + -y: skip confirmation prompt

 ### Usage

-While you can export a disk with currently mounted partitions, or even the disk containing the current root partition it is recommened to unmount all partitions prior to running export.
+While you can export a disk with currently mounted partitions, or even the disk containing the current root partition it is recommend to unmount all partitions prior to running export.

 #### Linux: